GreppiDev/Info5IA2425WebDev/SQL/sql-docs/sql-p6/index.md

 JOIN
     offerte o ON p.fkOfferta = o.Id
 JOIN
-    cliente c ON p.fkCliente = c.Id
+    clienti c ON p.fkCliente = c.Id
 JOIN
-    viaggio v ON o.fkViaggio = v.Id
+    viaggi v ON o.fkViaggio = v.Id
 JOIN
-    agenzia a ON o.fkAgenzia = a.Id
+    agenzie a ON o.fkAgenzia = a.Id
 WHERE
     p.DataPrenotazione < o.DataScadenza
 ORDER BY